 Shane Mathew is an Sr. BCM Consultant for Virtual Corporation and an accomplished builder and leader of risk reduction programs.
 With experiences in government, healthcare and Fortune 200 resilience programs, Shane has a soft spot for those new to this field.

 Virtual Corporation can help organizations ensure they are prepared to continue in crisis.
 Our goal is to create the best and most cost-effective resilience programs available.
+For more information, contact us today.

 Comments are closed.